5 tips for gentle and virtually pain-free blood sampling

-Lancing fingers is a vital part of daily diabetes management.
-In a recent study, finger soreness and pain were most reported as the main reason people with diabetes refrain from regular blood glucose testing2.
+Lancing fingers is a vital part of your daily diabetes management.
+In a recent study, finger soreness and pain were most reported as the main reason people living with diabetes refrain from regular blood glucose testing.
 One factor contributing to greater pain sensation when lancing the finger is wrong handling of the lancing device.
-Lancing correctly with Accu-Chek lancing devices keeps discomfort to a minimum.
-You can test more comfortably with these five easy steps:
+Lancing correctly with Accu-Chek® lancing devices keeps discomfort to a minimum.
+You can monitor more comfortably with these five easy steps:

 Ensure hands are clean and dry.